-Professor Douglas W. Arner is the Head of the Department of Law and a Professor at the Faculty of Law of the University of Hong Kong.
-In addition, at HKU, he is Director of the LLM (Corporate and Financial Law) and Co-Director of the Duke University-HKU Asia-America Institute in Transnational Law.
-He is a Visiting Research Fellow of the University of New South Wales and a Senior Fellow of Melbourne Law School, University of Melbourne.
+Douglas W. Arner is a Professor in the Faculty of Law of the University of Hong Kong and Project Coordinator of a major five-year project funded by the Hong Kong Research Grants Council Theme-based Research Scheme on “Enhancing Hong Kong’s Future as a Leading International Financial Centre”.
+In addition, he is Co-Director of the Duke University-HKU Asia-America Institute in Transnational Law, and a Senior Visiting Fellow of Melbourne Law School, University of Melbourne.

 Douglas specialises in economic and financial law, regulation and development.
-He is author, co-author or editor of eleven books, including From Crisis to Crisis: The Global Financial System and Regulatory Failure (Kluwer), Financial Stability, Economic Growth and the Role of Law (Cambridge University Press) and Financial Markets in Hong Kong: Law and Practice (Oxford University Press), and is author or co-author of more than 100 articles, chapters and reports on related subjects.
-His recent papers are available through SSRN at http://ssrn.com/author=524849.
+He is author, co-author or editor of thirteen books, including Finance in Asia: Institutions, Regulation and Policy (Routledge 2013), From Crisis to Crisis: The Global Financial Crisis and Regulatory Failure (Kluwer 2011), Financial Stability, Economic Growth and the Role of Law (Cambridge University Press 2007) and Financial Markets in Hong Kong: Law and Practice (Oxford University Press 2006), and the author or co-author of more than 100 articles, chapters and reports on related subjects.
+His recent papers are available at http://ssrn.com/authors=524849.

-Douglas holds a BA from Drury College (where he studied literature, economics and political science), a JD (cum laude) from Southern Methodist University, an LLM (with distinction) in banking and finance law and a PhD from the University of London.
+He holds a BA from Drury College (where he studied literature, economics and political science), a JD (cum laude) from Southern Methodist University, an LLM (with distinction) in banking and finance law from the University of London (Queen Mary College), and a PhD from the University of London.